Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/8-custom-ip-driver-linux.md

 </table>

-# Creating Custom IP and Device Driver for Linux
+# Creating Custom IP and Device Drivers for Linux

 In this chapter, you will create an intellectual property (IP) using the Create and Package New IP wizard.
 You will also design a system to